Code-Institute-Submissions/reviewsfromkids/TEST.md

 - You see the login page and a short notification that the email address was confirmed.
 - Log in to check your account.

+In case you follow user story 3: go back to user story 3, [logged in user lvl-0](#logged-in-user-lvl-0).

 ### User story 5.
 Easily log in or out
 #### Log in